-You’ve most likely checked other resources on the internet in search of a solution, and you’re even more confused after reading them.
+You’ve most likely checked other online resources searching for a solution and are even more confused after reading them.
 The thing is that many of these sites tend to mix up the IRS standard rates for business and medical purposes.

 So, what gives?

-And it’s these two lines referring to the business-related and medical purposes that get people perplexed.
+And it’s these two lines referring to business-related and medical purposes that get people perplexed.

 What does this mean, and which of these two rates apply to home health agencies?

-Although it offers medical services, your agency is, in the eyes of the IRS, a business.
-Therefore, when your caregivers travel to visit patients, they’re practically at work.
-Just like plumbers, sales reps, or contractors who are traveling to their worksites or meetings with their clients.
+Although it offers medical services, your agency is a business in the eyes of the IRS - the Internal Revenue Service.
+Therefore, when your home health aides visit patients, they’re practically at work, like plumbers, sales reps, or contractors traveling to their worksites or meeting with their clients.

-Consequently, when claiming your mileage tax deduction, you’re using the rate for business-related purposes - at the moment, it’s 56 cents per mile.
+Consequently, when claiming your mileage tax write-off, you use the rate for business-related purposes.
+At the moment, it’s 65.5 cents per mile.

 What Is the Difference Between Home Care Mileage Reimbursement and Home Health Mileage Deduction?